Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 -->

 The following example illustrates the problem.
-We are going to use `onClick` extension with UI-confined event-conflating actor from the last section to process the last click in the UI thread.
+We are going to use `onClick` extension with UI-confined event-conflating actor from the last section to process the last click in the main UI thread.
 For this example, we are going to perform naive computation of [Fibonacci numbers](https://en.wikipedia.org/wiki/Fibonacci_number):